MaxwellParadis/cardtracer/README.md

 # Card Tracer
 A Collectable Card value tracking web app.
+The information below provides some instructions for contributers new to git and node.

 ## Windows Install Prerequisites